hak5/omg-payloads/payloads/library/remote_access/revshell_macOS/README.md

 # FIRST STEP(s):
 # run this on the attackers machine
-nc -l <any port>
+    nc -l 'any port'
 # This initialzes your computers listening protocol to look for TCP connections
-**IMPORTANT**
+# IMPORTANT
-# open another Terminal window and run "ipconfig getifaddr en0" to obtain your computers local ip (this is important for the next step)
+# open another Terminal window and run to obtain your computers local ip (this is important for the next step)
+    ipconfig getifaddr en0

 # NEXT STEP:
 # Then simply run the script in your O.MG UI when the cable is connected